Deka Lash Franchise FDD, Profits & Costs (2025)

 Deka Lash, a prominent franchise in the beauty industry, specializes in eyelash extensions and was founded by Jennifer Blair.
-The brand began its franchising journey in 2011 and has grown to include over multiple locations throughout the U.S. and Canada.
+The brand began its franchising journey in 2011 and has grown to include multiple locations throughout the U.S. and Canada.

 Headquartered in Pittsburgh, Pennsylvania, Deka Lash has established itself as a leader in the lash extension market with a strong emphasis on innovation and customer experience.